yegor256/blog/static/talks.md

     place, if everything works just fine without it?
 I'll try to analyze the changes Java introduced over the last years, since its version 1.6, and find out which of them are making the language better or worse.

-  * **Can Distributed Teams Deliver Quality?**
-    It is a well known trend: software teams are becoming more distributed.
-    Programmers work from home, communicate remotely, contribute via pull requests, and chat in Slack.
-How does it affect the quality of software?
-Can those distributed teams compete with co-located ones?
-    Many managers think that it's impossible, because real quality is achievable only when people know each other personally and have direct face-to-face contacts on a daily basis.
-How true is that?
-I will demonstrate that it's not true and will illustrate my thoughts with practical examples.

   * **Reversive Decentralized Deployment: Zold Cryptocurrency Example**.
     A traditional deployment scenario includes a central point of control,